QM45/KillSwitch/README.md

 1. Monitoring the actual state of a rule object with wmi events.
 2. Internal state object can be removed, and the actual status of a rule instance will be queried directly from wmi with every user request.
 3. Ability to block specific IP addresses.

+# Setup notes
+App should be run with admin rights.